Travel Money: How much to budget for your 2026 Indonesian adventure

 Travel Cost Assumptions

-• Accommodation: We usually stay in self-catered accommodation (homestays, locally owned guesthouses, hostels and short-term rentals) - in our room with (preferably) our bathroom, though the kitchen may be shared.
+• Accommodation: We usually stay in self-catered accommodation (homestays, locally owned guesthouses, hostels and short-term rentals) - ideally with a private bathroom, though kitchens and other areas may be shared.

-• Dining and Groceries: We eat at least two meals a day at home.
-We like to eat out once daily and every few days (and prefer locally owned restaurants and small eateries away from the tourist hotspots).
+• Dining and Groceries: We typically eat two meals a day at home and eat out once a day or every few days (favouring locally owned restaurants away from tourist hotspots).

 How much did it cost us to explore Indonesia?